oliverataylor/EnviroFlow/README.md

 # How It Works

 1. User types a prompt into an AI text box.
-2. EcoFlow analyzes the prompt.
+2. EnviroFlow analyzes the prompt.
 3. Extra filler words are removed.
 4. The optimized prompt replaces the original.
 5. Savings are calculated and displayed.